-Using tracking codes such as Facebook pixel and Google Analytics tracking code will track and organise the data of your visitors for you to retarget them.
+Using tracking codes such as Facebook pixel and Google Analytics tracking code will track and organize the data of your visitors for you to retarget them.

 It is vital you also use funnels to segment your audience before remarketing to them to ensure more effective ad campaigns.

-This article is meant to educate you on various targeting options, examples of targeting audience for B2B and B2C audience and tips to ensure your targeting is more effective.
+This article is meant to educate you on various targeting options, examples of targeting audiences for B2B and B2C audiences, and tips to ensure your targeting is more effective.